zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/include-graph.md

  - It will insert a list of invoices including all the invoices items for each invoice.

 ## IncludeGraphOperationBuilder
-The `IncludeGraphOperationBuilder` let you customize the bulk operations by entity type.
+The `IncludeGraphOperationBuilder` lets you customize the bulk operations by entity type.

 While some options such as `BatchSize` are copied through the graph, all operations related to columns need to be specified in the `IncludeGraphOperationBuilder` since it depends from a type to another.